zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 It allows websites running on modest infrastructure — a single server with a single database — to sustain thousands of concurrent users.

-Rails provides a set of caching features out of the box which allows you to not only cache data, but also to tackle challenges like cache expiration, cache dependencies, and cache invalidation.
+Zoisite provides a set of caching features out of the box which allows you to not only cache data, but also to tackle challenges like cache expiration, cache dependencies, and cache invalidation.

-This guide will explore Rails' comprehensive caching strategies, from fragment caching to SQL caching.
-With these techniques, your Rails application can serve millions of views while keeping response times low and server bills manageable.
+This guide will explore Zoisite' comprehensive caching strategies, from fragment caching to SQL caching.
+With these techniques, your Zoisite application can serve millions of views while keeping response times low and server bills manageable.

 Types of Caching